 The Thélem assurances Group engages in the insurance practice of people, assets, and liability for individuals and professionals.
 Its services are accessible via channels of digital and physical distribution, including 268 branches distributed in 45 departments and 242 brokers, covering almost the entire territory.
 Thélem assurances is also a supplier of insurance services for distribution partners.

 The company achieved a turnover of nearly 334 million euros in 2015, corresponding to a portfolio of 965 348 contracts and of 461 598 members.
 Its headquarters are located in Chécy, in the Loiret.

-For the Delanchy Group, the partnership with Energy observer has sealed it’s ambition to initiate the energy transition in favor of transport, in collaboration with CEA-Liten.
-It intervenes in the continuity of the sustainable development approach engaged in the CSR program.
-The group embarked in the adventure after meeting Victorien ERUSSARD and his team throughout the Solidaires en Peloton challenges.
+For the DELANCHY Group the partnership with Energy Observer has sealed its ambition to initiate energy transition in favor of transport.
+It is part of the continuity of the sustainable development approach undertaken in its CSR programme.

 Because tomorrow is today.